julian-west/dotfiles/README.md

 **Install vim**

-Install vim with personalised config and plugins
+Install vim with personalised config and plugins.
+Also installs `fzf` for commandline searching.

 ```
 bash install_vim.sh